southworks/amazon-lex-happybirthday-bamboohr-slack-bot/CONTRIBUTING.md

     - ex: ISSUE #003: `Use s3 instead of dynamoDB` ---> PR Title: `[ISSUE#003] use s3 instead of dynamoDB`
   - Add the number of the related issue at the beginning following the pull request template.
     - ex: `Fixes #003`
-- Provide all the information about changes added in the pull request.
+- Provide all the information about the changes made in the pull request.
 - Add screenshots or animated GIF.